Texas Tech vs. Kansas State NCAA Football Odds, Plays and Insights | October 23, 2021

 - Against the spread, Texas Tech is 4-3-0 this season.

-- The Red Raiders are 3-1 ATS when favored by 1 point or more this season.
+- The Red Raiders have been favored by 0 points or more four times this season and are 3-1 ATS in those games.

-- Texas Tech's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).
+- Texas Tech has gone over the point total in 42.9% of its opportunities this year (three times over seven games with a set point total).

-- When Texas Tech totals more than 355.2 yards, the team is 3-3 against the spread and 4-2 overall.
+- When Texas Tech picks up more than 355.2 yards, the team is 3-3 against the spread and 4-2 overall.

 - The Red Raiders have turned the ball over 12 times this season, five more turnovers than the Wildcats have forced (7).